Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

 ::

     import qsw_mpi as qsw
     import numpy as np
     from scipy.sparse import csr_matrix as csr
     from mpi4py import MPI

-The systems explored in this example is small, and as such will not benefit from multiple MPI processes.
-However, initialisation of an MPI communicator is required to use the :mod:`qsw_mpi.MPI` module.
+As the system explored in this example is small, its simulation will not benefit from multiple MPI processes.
+However, initialisation of an MPI communicator is required to use the :mod:`~qsw_mpi.MPI` module.

 ::